baolongt/Project_FE/README.md

 # **Steam tracker**

-Steam tracker is a front-end app to show Steam games detail and their price in each country
+## Features

-Build with:
+Steam tracker is a front-end app to find game on steam and to check its price and track price in many countries Build with:
  - ReactJS
  - Tailwindcss